wlonk/arcadia/rules/change_and_growth.rst

       trolls, and susceptibility to Corruption (again two edged: makes it easier to use your magic BUT it's burning you out at the same time)

-   Advance "our world" via social tokens spent, advance "their world" via passion tokens spent.
+   Advance "our world" via role tokens spent, advance "their world" via passion tokens spent.

 .. todo::